mantidproject/documents/Design/Plotting/plotting_VSI_design.md

   point is a coordinates triplet.

-- Rotate an angle: use the command `rotate(angle)` where angle is a triplet, `angle=(a, b, c)`, and the a component correspond to the axis that has been set in the last `view_down` command.
+- Rotate an angle: use the command `rotate(angle)` where angle is a triplet, `angle=(a, b, c)`, and the `a` component correspond to the axis that has been set in the last `view_down` command.
 Additional commands could be provided to rotate around every axis: `rotate0`, `rotate1`, `rotate2`.

 - Control the axis mapping in plot commands.
-This could be achieved via a 'xyzdim' keyword argument which would take a triplet value: what to put along x, what to put along xy, and what to put on the perpendicular to x-y.
+This could be achieved via a `xyzdim` keyword argument which would take a triplet value: what to put along x, what to put along x-y, and what to put on the perpendicular to x-y.